-Marketable securities fair value gain increased by \$3,013,000 during the six months ended June 30, 2020 compared to the same period in 2019.
-The Company received the 25 million shares of Auteco in connection with its option to acquire PC Gold Inc., and classified Auteco shares as FVTPL.
-Based on changes in fair value of Auteco shares from the date of receipt to June 30, 2020, a marketable securities fair value gain was recorded in net loss.
+Investments fair value loss increased by \$3,013,000 during the three months ended September 30, 2020 compared to the same period in 2019.
+The Company received the 25.00 million shares of Auteco in connection with its right to Earn-In to PC Gold, 0.81 million shares of First Majestic in connection with the Silver Purchase Agreement, and 11.67 million Treasury Metals Warrants in connection with the Share Purchase Agreement.
+These shares and warrants are classified as fair value through profit and loss ("FVTPL").
+Based on changes in the fair values of Auteco shares, First Majestic Shares and Treasury Metals Warrants from the date of receipt to September 30, 2020, an investments fair value loss was recorded in net income (loss).